MaxMoto1702/groovy-excel-builder/README.md

             cell(width: 30) {
                 "this column has width 30"
             }
-            cell(width: 30) {
-                "this column hasn't width 30, see down" }
-        }
-        row {
-            cell { /* dummy */ }
-            cell { /* dummy */ }
             cell(width: 50) {
-                // Какую политику использовать или какой вариант более явный и очевидный:
-                //  - устанавливать новую ширину
-                //  - оставлять прежнюю ширину и выводить предупредение в лог
-                //  - использовать для ширины максимальное значение
-                // ?
-                // П.С. Например, если установить на уровне листа ширину, то установка
-                //  ширины на уровне колонки будет запрещена или проигнорирована (см. ниже) "this column has width 50 and replaced width in previous row" }
+                "this column has width 35"
             }
         }
+    }
-    sheet(name: "Demo config global width", widthColumns: [20, 25, 30]) {
+    sheet(name: "Demo config width", widthColumns: [20, 25, 30]) {
         row {
             cell {
                 "this column has width 20"